yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 ![](hw3_Luo_yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

-We can see from the boxplot give us the same resluts compared to the previous piping.
-Ggplot gives us a easy way to find the outliers.
+We can see from the boxplots giving us the same reslut as to the previous piping.
+Moreover, Ggplot gives us a easy way to find the outliers.

 ### **Task3: How is life expectancy changing over time on different continents?**